sfreisthler/Sadie-Freisthler-portfolio/Java/CrazyEights/readme.md

 ## Crazy Eights

 ### Description
-This folder contains classes necessary to play a command line version of the game crazy eights.
+This folder contains classes necessary to play a command line version of the game crazy eights between a human player and a computer.
+In crazy eights players take turn playing cards that match either the suit or number of the current faceup card.
+If the player plays an eight, they can change the suit.
+Whoever runs out of cards first wins!

 ### Classes
 **Card**